Compatibility

 Parallel tier system to hardness, based on a tier list of furnaces from slow and low melting point metals to fast and high melting point metals.

-- Tier I: Kiln (maps to irl temp: <1399K), gives access to copper & lower melting point metals
+- Tier I: Kiln (maps to irl temp: <1200K) — Stone Age: tin, zinc, lead, aluminium, bronze & other low melting point materials

 Rarity